stevencombs/retrocombs.github.io/plus4/plus4.md

 I use the following file name convention to make it easy for you to locate specific programs:

 Sample Program Name: `CH1-PG25-RETROCOMBS.PRG`

 `CH#` - where # is the chapter number
-    `PG#` - where # is the page number where the program is first referenced in the user's manual `NAME` - my selfassigned name for the program
+`PG#` - where # is the page number where the program is first referenced in the user's manual `NAME` - my self assigned name for the program

 ## Supplemental Posts